Terese Svoboda: Video

 The highlights of Svoboda's video work include exhibition in Exchange and Evolution as part of the Getty's Pacific Standard Time exhibition at RedCat, Ars Electronica, PBS, MoMA, WNYC, L.A.C.E., Lifestyle TV, Berlin Videofest, Art Institute of Chicago, CalArts, AFI, Long Beach Museum of Art, New American Makers, Athens Film Festival, Ohio Film Festival, American Film Festival, Atlanta Film Festival (Director's Choice), L.A.
 Freewaves, Pacific Film Archives, Columbus Film Festival, and Worldwide Video Festival.
 She also co-curated "Between Word and Image" for the Museum of Modern Art and Poets House, an exhibition that traveled to Banff and the Northwest Film Center.

-Personal life

-Svoboda is married to the high-tech inventor Stephen Medaris Bull, and she is the mother of three children.
+Her work is distributed by Vtape.